cashwu/Cashwu.AspNetCore.AgileConfig/README.md

 ## 02 add project setup in `Program`

 - `ConnectionStringName` is appsettings `ConnectionStrings` key
-- `PollingInterval` is interval second to query db
+- `PollingInterval` is interval second to query db, default is 5 second

 ```
  Host.CreateDefaultBuilder(args)